5thComrade/Notes-2.0/Go.md

   If there are three files main.go, support.go and helper.go all belonging to package main, then the first line of each file should be **package main**

+  Files in the same package do not have to be imported into each other.

   #### Types of packages
   - Executable: Generates a file that we can run
   - Reusable: Code used as helpers.
 Good place to put reusable logic.